How you can take advantage of low mortgage rates

 If you’ve decided you have the finances and the knowledge to take advantage of low rates, there are several ways you can leverage your borrowing power.

 Vacation and rental properties can supplement your income as a housing investment.
 If you have the time and energy to become a landlord, it’s a great way to capitalize on low interest rates.
-Do your research, speak with an attorney and work with a real estate agent, and perhaps an attorney, to devise a clear goal since the investment and effort involved is substantial.
+Do your research, speak with an attorney and work with a real estate agent who’s worked with investment properties to devise a clear goal for your potential new property.

 If you don’t own a home and don’t want to commit to something permanent, consider buying a low-priced property in an area that you think will appreciate in value, with an eye toward selling in a few years.
-Since you’ll be paying a relatively low interest rate, and you’ll be buying in that area’s bottom of the market, the cost to you is relatively small — with a high upside for gain.
+Since you’ll be paying a relatively low-interest mortgage and you’ll be buying in that area’s bottom of the market, the cost to you is relatively small — with a high upside for gain.
 Here are three types of opportunities: